×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Leiden is to search online for rental listings.
 Websites such as Pararius, Funda, and Kamernet are popular rental websites in the Netherlands and offer a wide variety of rental listings in Leiden.
 Additionally, you can search for rental listings on social media platforms such as Facebook and Twitter.
 Additionally, you can contact local real estate agents who specialize in rental properties in Leiden.
-Finally, you can also check local newspapers and bulletin boards for rental listings," remarked one expat who made the move to Leiden.
+Finally, you can also check local newspapers and bulletin boards for rental listings," remarked one expat living in Leiden, The Netherlands.

 What is a typical expat home or apartment like in Leiden?